Mediterranean mezze platter with hummus, baba ganoush, falafel, and warm pita bread

 Master the terms, pronunciations, and cultural context behind our authentic Mediterranean and Persian cuisine

-• Look for the "At Carnys" notes to see how we prepare each dish
+• Check the "At Carnys" notes to learn how we make each dish

-• Follow menu links to explore specific dishes on our full menu
+• Follow menu links to find the dish on our full menu

 Culinary Terms by Category